 Format the email content

-Optimize the emails
+Optimize your emails

 - Creating short subject lines.

 - Limiting emails to a width of 600px.